 Once a month when I was in elementary school, my class had to practice nuclear bomb safety.
 Our teacher made us crouch under our desks, to be prepared in case we were attacked.
 What did we learn?
 To be afraid of “the Russians.”

-In our modern western culture, we encourage independence, sometimes to a fault.
-Yes, it’s important to be responsible for ourselves, especially our thoughts, words and actions – because no one else is.
+In modern western culture, we encourage independence, sometimes to a fault.
+Yes, it’s important to be responsible for ourselves, especially our thoughts, words and actions, because no one else is.
 But responsibility for self includes responsibility for others.

 We don’t have to sacrifice our individual needs to meet the needs of others.
-We have to sacrifice selfishness, which is different from self-interest.
-Self-interest includes taking care of ourselves first – which is in the best interest of a community – because only then can we give our “best self” to the group.
+We only have to sacrifice selfishness, which is different from self-interest.
+Self-interest includes taking care of ourselves first, which is in the best interest of a community, because only then can we give our best-self to the group.

 Modern society is suffering because we’ve lost our tribes.
 Under the tribal system, marriage is as important to the supporters as it is to the couple.
 The community comes together to confirm that the two people belong together.
 Then all the people involved are married to each other.

-When marriage is a community experience, everyone is committed to the relationship of the couple and experiences it as a personal responsibility to be there for them.
-And this love-bond within a group of people is what makes union sacred.
+When marriage is a community experience, everyone is committed to the relationship and shares the responsibility to be there for them.
+And this love-bond, within a group of people, is what makes a union sacred.

 What does this mean on a personal level?
 We can identify our strongest supporters by asking ourselves: “Who among my friends holds me accountable for my sake?
-Who refuses to wallow in my problems or join me in blaming?
-Who encourages me to focus on what is working well and to take forward steps?
+Who refuses to wallow in my problems or join me in finding fault, and instead inspires me to be my best?
+Who encourages me to focus on what’s already working well, and to take forward steps?
 Who never gives up on me?”

 Then we can ask these people to be advocates of our partner relationship.
 We can say to them, “When you see me out of alignment with my best self, you have my permission to point it out.
 Please stand with me always and help me be my best.”

 Pic by William G. Thomas